limack0/medical-e-learning/README.md

 As a low level programmer, the objective is to create a kind of social network for medical student based on React expo django restAPI and postgresql

-Below is class diagram shows the relationships between the main entities (models) in the system.
+Below is class diagram shows the relationships between the main entities (models) in the system. (refer to ClassDiagram.drawio)
 Entities

     User: